The impact of the CLP Regulation on Safety Data Sheets

 • The future…

-31 May 2017 marked the end of the grace period for mixtures already on the market.
+31 May 2017 marked the end of the grace period for certain mixtures already on the market.

-Under Article 62 of Regulation (EC) No 1272/2008, every mixture may be placed on the market only with CLP-compliant labels, packaging and an SDS containing the correct classification.
+Under Article 62 of Regulation (EC) No 1272/2008 (CLP), mixtures may be placed on the market only with CLP-compliant labelling and packaging and an SDS containing the correct classification.

-Introducing CLP closed a long transitional process and has brought (and will continue to bring) major tasks for companies working with chemicals and mixtures.
+Introducing CLP closed a long transitional process and brought (and continues to bring) significant tasks for companies working with chemicals and mixtures.

 Impact of legislative changes on safety data sheets